 Phone: +49 (0)40 - 428 25-770

-About the GIGA German Institute of Global and Area Studies / Leibniz-Institut für Globale und Regionale Studien
+About the German Institute for Global and Area Studies (GIGA) / Leibniz-Institut für Globale und Regionale Studien